mogointerviews/devsecops-helm-interview/README.md

 # DevSecOps Helm Interview

-To use this repo, fork it, then check it out to your local machine.
+To use this repo, check it out to your local machine.
 This exercise requires git, yq, bash and helm 3.
 Ideally, you should probably have a working minikube cluster to try it out on as well.

 The objective is to create a valid service that will install in kubernetes (1.19 or greater).
 The cluster where this would be installed uses the nginx ingress controller.
 You may use the format herein, or you can make your own from scratch, but the chart must use the values.yaml format in this repo: the service will be installed on a random port and hostname elsewhere that you have no control over.